-"Medicare and my Medicare supplement policy will cover it."
-In fact, Medicare and "Medigap" insurance were never intended to pay for ongoing, long-term care:

-- Medicare will pay for up to 100 days in a skilled nursing facility, but only after a 3-day minimum inpatient hospital stay for a related illness or injury.
-Medicare will pay all of the costs for the first 20 days, but you must pay a copayment amount for days 21 100 during each benefit period.
-Medicare doesn't cover long-term care or custodial care in a skilled nursing facility.
-(Source: 2025 Medicare & You, Centers for Medicare & Medicaid Services) - Only about 12% of nursing home costs are paid by Medicare, for short-term skilled nursing home care following hospitalization of at least three days.
-(Source: Guide to Long-Term Care Insurance, AHIP, 2014) - Medicare and most health insurance plans, including Medicare supplement policies, do not pay for long-term custodial care.
-(Source: 2025 Medicare & You, Centers for Medicare & Medicaid Services)

-"I can afford it."

-- As a national average, a year in a nursing home is currently estimated to cost over \$116,000 for a private room.
-In some areas, it can cost considerably more.
-(Source: Genworth Cost of Care Survey 2023) - The average length of a nursing home stay is 835 days.
-(Source: Centers for Disease Control and Prevention, Nursing Home Care FastStats, last reviewed March 2021) - The national average cost of a one bedroom in an assisted living facility in the U.S. was over \$64,000 per year in 2023.
+FICTION FACT "Medicare and my Medicare supplement policy will cover it."
+In fact, Medicare and "Medigap" insurance were never intended to pay for ongoing long-term care: Medicare will pay for up to 100 days in a skilled nursing facility, but only after a 3-day minimum inpatient hospital stay for a related illness or injury Medicare will pay all of the costs for the first 20 days, but you must pay a co payment amount for days 21 - 100 during each benefit period.
+Medicare doesn' cover long-term care or custodial care in a skilled nursing facility.
+(Source: 2024 Medicare & You, Centers for Medicare & Medicaid Services) Only about 12% of nursing home costs are paid by Medicare, for short-term skilled nursing home care following hospitalization of at least three days (Source: Guide to Long-Term Care Insurance, AHIP, 2014) Medicare and most health insurance plans, including Medicare supplemen policies, do not pay for long-term custodial care.
+(Source: 2024 Medicare &amp; You Centers for Medicare &amp; Medicaid Services) "I can afford it."
+As a national average, a year in a nursing home is currently estimated to cos over \$108,000 for a private room.
+In some areas, it can cost considerably more (Source: A Place for Mom, September 2023) The average length of a nursing home stay is 835 days.
+(Source: Centers fo Disease Control and Prevention, Nursing Home Care FastStats, last reviewed March 2021) The national average cost of a one bedroom in an assisted living facility in the U.S. was almost \$56,000 per year in 2023.
 The cost for assisted living facilities that provide Alzheimer's and dementia care can be \$80,000 to \$90,000 or more annually.
-(Source: Genworth Cost of Care Survey 2023) - Home health care is less expensive, but it still adds up.
-In 2023, the national average hourly rate for licensed home health aides was \$33.
-Bringing an aide into your home for 20 hours a week can easily cost over \$2,800 each month, or over \$34,000 a year.
-(Source: Genworth Cost of Care Survey 2023)
+(Source: A Place for Mom, September 2023) Home health care is less expensive, but it still adds up.
+In 2023, the national average hourly rate for licensed home health aides was \$27.
+Bringing an aide into your home for 20 hours a week can easily cost over \$2,300 each month, of over \$28,000 a year.
+(Source: A Place for Mom, September 2023)

 VSA 2F5.18 ed.
-06-24 Page 1 of 2

-© VSA, LP The information, general principles and conclusions presented in this report are subject to local, state and federal laws and regulations, court cases and any revisions of same.
+01-24 Page 1 of 2 © VSA, LP The information, general principles and conclusions presented in this report are subject to local, state and federal laws and regulations, court cases and any revisions of same.
 While every care has been taken in the preparation of this report, VSA, L.P. is not engaged in providing legal, accounting, financial or other professional services.
 This report should not be used as a substitute for the professional advice of an attorney, accountant, or other qualified professional.